History of Jackie Chan in Timeline

 Jackie Chan

-In the early 1980's, Jackie Chan began experimenting with elaborate stunt action sequences in films such as The Young Master in 1980.
+In the early 1980s, specifically in 1980, Jackie Chan began experimenting with elaborate stunt action sequences in films such as The Young Master.

 1983: Establishment of Jackie Chan Stunt Team

-In 1983, Jackie Chan established the Jackie Chan Stunt Team to choreograph his films.
-This team has been used in all his subsequent movies to make choreographing easier because Chan understands each member's abilities.
-Chan and his team also undertake many of the stunts performed by other characters in his films.
+In 1983, the Jackie Chan Stunt Team was established.
+Jackie Chan has used them in all his subsequent films to make choreographing easier, given his understanding of each member's abilities.
+Chan and his team undertake many of the stunts performed by other characters in his films, shooting the scenes so that their faces are obscured.

-In 1983, Project A saw the official formation of the Jackie Chan Stunt Team and added elaborate, dangerous stunts to the fights and typical slapstick humor; at one point, Chan falls from the top of a clock tower through a series of fabric canopies.
+In 1983, the Jackie Chan Stunt Team was officially formed, and Project A was released.
+Project A added elaborate, dangerous stunts to the fights and typical slapstick humor; at one point, Chan falls from the top of a clock tower through a series of fabric canopies.
 Critics have compared his comedic stunts in Project A to Buster Keaton.

 In 1984, Jackie Chan's film Wheels on Meals (called Spartan X in Japan) spawned the hit beat 'em up arcade game Spartan X (released as Kung-Fu Master in Western markets).

-In 1985, Police Story contained many large-scale action scenes, including a car chase through a shanty town, Chan stopping a double-decker bus with his service revolver and a climactic fight scene in a shopping mall.
-During a stunt in this last scene, Chan suffered second-degree burns, a back injury, and dislocation of his pelvis.
+In 1985, Police Story was released, containing many large-scale action scenes, including an opening sequence featuring a car chase through a shanty town, Chan stopping a double-decker bus with his service revolver and a climactic fight scene in a shopping mall.
+During a stunt in this last scene, Chan suffered second-degree burns, a back injury and dislocation of his pelvis upon landing.

-In 1985, The arcade game Spartan X laid the foundations for the beat 'em up genre, and inspired other games including Super Mario Bros.
+In 1985, Spartan X laid the foundations for the beat 'em up genre, and inspired other games including Super Mario Bros.

 1987: Inspiration for Street Fighter

-In 1987, The arcade game Spartan X laid the foundations for the beat 'em up genre, and inspired other games including Street Fighter.
+In 1987, Spartan X laid the foundations for the beat 'em up genre, and inspired other games including Street Fighter.

-In 1988, Jackie Chan founded the Jackie Chan Charitable Foundation to provide scholarships and assistance to Hong Kong's young people, as well as aid to victims of natural disasters or illnesses.
+In 1988, Jackie Chan founded the Jackie Chan Charitable Foundation to offer scholarships and aid to Hong Kong's young people, as well as provide assistance to victims of natural disasters or illnesses.

-1989: Performance at Concert for Democracy in China
+1989: Performance at the Concert for Democracy in China

 In 1989, Jackie Chan performed at the Concert for Democracy in China in support of democratic movement during the 1989 Tiananmen Square protests.

-1989: Awarded Order of the British Empire (MBE)
+1989: Awarded the Order of the British Empire (MBE)

 In 1989, Jackie Chan was awarded the Order of the British Empire (MBE).